attila-lendvai/maru/README.md

 But once it's working fine, the old branch becomes irrelevant/stale, except for:

 - didactic purposes (easier to follow how a language grows)
-- aesthetics (cherry-picking or backporting changes wouldn't be possible without having standalone branches)
+- aesthetics (cherry-picking or backporting changes wouldn't be possible without having separate branches)
-- "Oh God, we have lost all the executables!"
+- "Oh God, we have lost all the executables!" -- bootstrap again all the way up from the C implementation

 > NOTE: do not confuse this notion of a *stage* (as in developmental stages) with e.g.
 > [the 3 bootstrap stages while compiling GCC](https://gcc.gnu.org/install/build.html).